-Chevron explores for and produces crude oil and natural gas around the world.
-In 2013, our worldwide net oil-equivalent production averaged nearly 2.6 million barrels per day, with about 25 percent of the production coming from the United States and the rest from more than 20 other countries.
+Chevron produces and explores for crude oil and natural gas around the world.
+In 2014, our worldwide net oil-equivalent production averaged 2.571 million barrels per day, with about 26 percent of the production coming from the United States and the rest from more than 20 other countries.

-Continued development of our existing production facilities is critical to maintaining the company’s oil and natural gas production.
-By focusing on operational processes, we have reduced the annual rate of production decline in our existing operations to less than 3 percent for 2013.
+Continued development of our existing production facilities is critical to maintaining the company's oil and natural gas production.
+By focusing on operational processes, we had reduced the annual rate of production decline in our existing operations to less than 3 percent by year-end 2014.
 The effective use of our own technology has helped improve long-term field performance.

 Production growth is dependent on bringing resources and proved reserves into production through major capital projects.
 Chevron has an extensive lineup of major capital projects under way, from conventional oil and natural gas to deepwater, liquefied natural gas (LNG) and heavy oil developments.

 Exploration also is key to future growth.
-The company’s focus areas for exploration in 2013 were the deepwater regions of West Africa, the U.S. Gulf of Mexico, offshore northwest Australia, and in shale and tight formations in North America.
-Drilling and seismic activities were ongoing or being planned in promising fields in Argentina, Canada, China, central Europe, Indonesia, the Kurdistan region of Iraq, Liberia, Norway, Thailand and offshore the United Kingdom
+The company's focus areas for exploration in 2014 were the deepwater regions of West Africa, the deepwater U.S. Gulf of Mexico, offshore northwest Australia, and in several shale and tight resource plays in North America.
+Exploration activity, including drilling and seismic activities, was ongoing or being planned in promising fields in Argentina, Canada, China, Indonesia, Liberia, Morocco, Norway, the Partitioned Zone between Kuwait and Saudi Arabia, Thailand, and offshore the United Kingdom.

 Partnering for Growth in the Caspian

-Chevron is the largest private producer of oil in Kazakhstan, and we’re involved in two of the country’s largest projects, Tengiz and Karachaganak.
-Since 1993, Chevron has led the Tengizchevroil (TCO) joint venture in the development of the giant Tengiz and adjacent Korolev fields.
-In 2014, final investment decisions are expected on the Future Growth Project and the Wellhead Pressure Management Project.
-Chevron also holds a stake in Karachaganak Field, Kazakhstan’s second-largest producing petroleum reserve.
+Chevron is the largest private producer of oil in Kazakhstan, and we're involved in two of the country's largest projects, Tengiz and Karachaganak.
+Since 1993, Chevron has led the Tengizchevroil joint venture in the development of the giant Tengiz and adjacent Korolev fields.
+Final investment decisions for both the Future Growth Project and the Wellhead Pressure Management Project are anticipated in the second half of 2015.
+Chevron also holds a stake in the Karachaganak Field, Kazakhstan's second-largest producing petroleum reserve.

 Investing in the Asia-Pacific Region

 In Australia, the company is leading the development of the Gorgon and Wheatstone LNG and domestic gas projects.
-Gorgon is Australia’s largest single-resource project and has an expected economic life of more than 40 years after startup of the first processing unit, which is scheduled for 2015.
-Construction continues on the Wheatstone Project, with startup of the first processing unit expected in 2016.
+Gorgon is Australia's largest single-resource project and has an expected economic life of more than 40 years after startup of the first processing unit, which is scheduled for the third quarter of 2015.
+Construction continues on the Wheatstone Project, with startup of the first processing unit expected in late 2016.
 Chevron is a founding partner in the North West Shelf Venture, which supplies natural gas for Western Australia and LNG for customers in the Asia-Pacific region.
-We also have operated the country’s largest oil field, on Barrow Island, for 50 years.
-Chevron continues to make significant investments in exploration offshore northwest Australia and has announced a number of gas discoveries in recent years.
+We also have operated the country's largest oil field, on Barrow Island, for 50 years.
+Chevron continues to make significant investments in exploration offshore northwest Australia and announced five natural gas discoveries in 2014.

 In Thailand, Chevron is the leading natural gas and oil producer.
-We operate more than 250 platforms in the Gulf of Thailand, and we supply Thailand with approximately one-third of the country’s gas demand.
-Front-end engineering and design work began at the Ubon Project in 2013.
+We operate more than 250 platforms in the Gulf of Thailand, and we supply Thailand with approximately one-third of the country's gas demand.
+Front-end engineering and design work continued at the Ubon Project in 2014.

-Elsewhere in the region, Chevron is the top oil producer in Indonesia, where we operate one of the world’s largest steamflood developments, at the Duri Field on Sumatra.
-In China, we operate the $6.4 billion Chuandongbei natural gas development.
-Completion of the assembly phase of construction at Chuandongbei’s first processing unit is expected before the end of 2014.
-And in Bangladesh, we supply nearly half of the country’s natural gas consumption.
+Elsewhere in the region, Chevron is the top oil producer in Indonesia, where we operate one of the world's largest steamflood developments, at the Duri Field on Sumatra.
+In China, we operate the Chuandongbei natural gas development.
+Chuandongbei's first processing unit is expected to begin production in 2015.
+And in Bangladesh, we supply nearly half of the country's natural gas consumption.

 Growing With Africa and Latin America